Updates

 3.8

-Post-Sora, InVideo AI’s generative model story rests on VEO 3.1 and Kling โ€” and that’s a legitimately strong pairing.
+Post-Sora, InVideo AI’s generative model story rests on VEO 3.1, Kling 3.0, and the newly added Seedance 2.0 — available on Max and Generative plans.
 VEO 3.1 produces better character consistency across multi-scene sequences than Sora was delivering.
-Kling handles product demos and action sequences better.
+Kling 3.0 handles product demos and action sequences better.
 The model depth across InVideo AI’s full catalogue covers 200+ AI models for images, video, audio, and music.
-The model access story is still compelling without Sora.
-The credit economics โ€” 160 credits per Ultra-quality minute against 1,000 monthly credits on Plus โ€” remain the binding constraint on how much of it you can actually use at the entry tier.
+The model access story is compelling without Sora.
+The credit economics — 160 credits per Ultra-quality minute against 1,000 monthly credits on Plus — remain the binding constraint.

 Stock Library and Media Assets